0

 Mould on walls develops when mould spores hit damp walls.
 In the right conditions, mould can develop in 24 – 48 hours.
 Over time a small mouldy spot can turn into brown or black patches.
 To treat mould on walls effectively, the source of dampness must be found and rectified before effective cleaning can commence.

 Black mould is bad for everyone.
-However, some people should always stay well away.
+Some people are more vulnerable than others.
 Mould exposure may cause pre-existing condition complications and other adverse effects.

 Even if you aren’t in a high-risk category or you don’t feel any symptoms, you should never live in a home with mould growth.
 Black mould should be removed and prevented from returning as soon as possible.